 The reputation of the Music Box was well-known throughout the country, as it was operated as an alcohol -free and drug-free, safe environment for young people to meet, dance and romance.
 When it reopened in the late 1990s, Friday nights were "nostalgia" nights for the older generation and Saturday nights were reserved for a new generation of young people.
 In the early 2000s, with his own health declining, Lee Kelly decided to sell the Box but was having trouble finding a buyer since he refused to sell to anyone who wished to operate the Box as an alcohol-serving venue in the future.
 Real Estate developers convinced Lee to tear down the Box and sell the land for redevelopment which he did in 2004, literally tearing down the building brick-by-brick and selling off parts of the building and the interior memorabilia to longtime Music Box fans.

 Today, the Music Box property, located on M-18 and M-55 at Prudenville on Houghton Lake's eastern edge is the home to a miniature golf course and a medical building.
 The Music Box Historical Society is working to erect a memorial monument at the mini golf course parking lot, near where the Music Box admission doors were located.
+Dedication of the historic marker is planned for summer, 2019.

 Photo: An image of a popular bumper sticker advertising the Box in the early 1960s, courtesy of Mark Barnhart